ryanwang520/api-docs/source/includes/_integrations.md

 1. Make sure i360 environment has been set up correctly, and the product has been created in i360 and ArcSite.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/connected_i360_env_to_arcsite.png)
-2. Go to the integrations -> product manager section to find the product which you want to connect.
+2. Go to the `Integrations` -> `Product Manager` section to find the product which you want to connect.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/click_connect_to_product_2.png)
 3. Click the connect button, and select the i360 product which you want to connect.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/select_i360_product_to_connect.png)